ingako/Nacre/README.md

 ##### Real World Dataset

-All the real world datasets are under `data/`.
+Please refer to the paper for obtaining the real world datasets.

 ##### Synthetic Dataset